OlivierSohn/hamazed/BACKLOG.md

+- see if using port 80 to listen works.

 - use separate processes for server and client?
 Pro : garbage collection of client does not influence server garbage collection, so game scheduling may become more stable because on the server there is less stuff to collect.